makeitworkpress/wp-config/README.md

 ] );
 ```

+&nbsp;
-And this example loads the configurations from a file
+And this example loads the configurations from a file.
 ```php
 $configurations = new MakeitWorkPress/WP_Configurations/Config( 'home/app/appname/wp-content/themes/theme/config/settings.php' );
 ```

+&nbsp;
 The following example adds another field to our options defined within the configuration.
 Because WP Config parses in a multidimensional way, the earlier defined field and keys are preserved.
 ```php
 $configurations->add( 'options', [